La Monnaie: Directors

 During the 1980s, Gerard Mortier was General Director of La Monnaie.
 Bernard Foccroulle succeeded Mortier in 1991 and served for fifteen seasons, maintaining and even expanding the reputation Mortier had gained in the 1980s.
-The current General Director is Peter de Caluwe, who has been holding office since 2007.
+The current General Director is Peter de Caluwe, who has been in the post since 2007, and is scheduled to conclude his tenure on 1 July 2025.
+In June 2023, the company announced the appointment of Christina Scheppelmann as its next General Director, effective 1 July 2025, with an initial contract of six years.

 La Monnaie's Music Directors have always played a major role in Belgium's musical life, since the orchestra also performed in regularly organised concerts, and the quality of the orchestra reached a peak at the end of the 19th century under the baton of composer and musicologist Sylvain Dupuis.
 La Monnaie gave regular performances of the major works of Richard Wagner as well.
 During the late 19th century, important French composers such as Jules Massenet and Vincent d'Indy directed the world premieres of some of their operas at this theatre.
 The high musical quality of renditions was maintained under Corneil de Thoran between the two World Wars, but diminished gradually from the 1950s onwards.

-At the beginning of the 1980s, Gérard Mortier hired the French conductor Sylvain Cambreling as La Monnaie's Music Director, and Cambreling restored the orchestra to its former playing level.
+At the beginning of the 1980s, Gérard Mortier hired Sylvain Cambreling as La Monnaie's Music Director, and Cambreling restored the orchestra to its former playing level.
 From 1990, Bernd Loebe was Artistic Director.
 Antonio Pappano became Music Director in 1991, and during his tenure, the orchestra's symphonic repertoire was further extended and it appeared more often in concerts outside the opera.
 In addition, Pappano made several recordings with the orchestra.
 He left in 2002 to become Music Director of the Royal Opera House, Covent Garden in London.

-From 2002, the Japanese conductor Kazushi Ono served as Music Director.
-At the end of the 2007–2008 season, Ono was scheduled to relinquish his position as La Monnaie's Music Director to Mark Wigglesworth, the two having worked together during that season.
+Beginning in 2002, Kazushi Ono served as Music Director.
+At the end of the 2007–08 season, Ono was scheduled to relinquish his position as La Monnaie's Music Director to Mark Wigglesworth, the two having worked together during that season.
 However, in April 2008, La Monnaie announced that Wigglesworth would not take up the position of Music Director, after reports of opposition to him from the orchestra.
-In June 2011, the company announced the appointment of Ludovic Morlot as its next Music Director, as of the 2012–2013 season, with an initial contract of five years.
+In June 2011, the company announced the appointment of Ludovic Morlot as its next Music Director, as of the 2012–13 season, with an initial contract of five years.
 In December 2014, citing artistic differences, Morlot resigned from the La Monnaie's music directorship, effective 31 December 2014.
 In September 2015, the company announced the appointment of Alain Altinoglu as its next Music Director, effective January 2016.
+In August 2025, Altinoglu's contract was extended until 2031.

 For performances of Baroque operas, La Monnaie mostly engages guest orchestras specialising in authentic performances on period instruments.
 Over the past decades, René Jacobs and his Concerto Vocale have been regular guests at the theatre.